mikomatyk/vimrc/README.md

     retrobox_scheme

 This will download and locally install `retrobox` color scheme for you.
-Keep in mind, that in some really ancient Vim versions `retrobox` would not work anyway.
+Keep in mind that in some really ancient Vim versions `retrobox` would not work anyway.

 ### Shell scripts indentation tuning